 When you hire us to set up your PLLC, we get all the information needed in the beginning, and review and refine it to minimize pushback from NYSED and NYDOS.
 We then prepare all the documents, handle all the communications, and shepherd the entire process, while sending you periodic updates along the way.
 Rarely, NYSED contacts us with something they are slightly uncomfortable with.
 When this happens, we work with you and them to find a solution where everyone is comfortable, and NYSED usually approves on the spot.
 Typically, all you have to do is sign documents at the starting line and finish line – we do everything else.

-Can you convert an LLC into a New York PLLC?
+Can I convert an LLC into a New York PLLC?

-No. NYSED will not approve the conversion of an LLC into a PLLC.
-The closest you can get to a conversion is to go through the complex process of a “merger.”
+Yes and No. New York doesn’t have a direct “conversion” mechanism under the law.
+The but you can arrive at the same outcome through the complex process of a “merger.”
 In a merger, a new PLLC is formed, and then the LLC becomes part of the PLLC and ceases to exist.
 The PLLC remains as the legal continuation of the LLC.
 So all the contracts, and other legal rights and obligations, the LLC previously had would transfer to the PLLC.
 If done correctly, the PLLC can even “inherit” the EIN of the LLC.
 This means that things tied to an LLC’s EIN, such as bank accounts and tax-elections would transfer automatically to the PLLC.

-Can you start a New York practice without a PLLC?
+Can I start a New York practice without a PLLC?

 Yes.
 The most basic business form is the “sole proprietorship.”
 This is where you simply hang a sign on your door and say you’re open for business.
 Professionals can practice in New York through a sole proprietorship.
 However, in a sole proprietorship, you and your practice are treated as a single unit.
 So your personal assets aren’t protected in your business.